AiswariyaBabu/AMLVisualization/README.md

 ## Initial Exploratory Data Analysis
 1. Discovered that the 9.5M+ rows simply cannot be loaded into an Excel sheet, given Excel's current limit of about 1M+ rows.
 2. Loaded the table into Power Pivot for quick load times, and smoother exploration.
+(Later, I removed the Power Pivot processed dataset as I moved on from EDA, and this significantly increased the .xlsx file size)
-3. This sample AML dataset includes 12 features and 28 different typologies, so I have decided to start small  and explore the Structuring/Smurfing dataset that I am familiar with.
+3. This sample AML dataset includes 12 features and 28 different typologies, so I decided to start small  and explore the Structuring/Smurfing dataset that I am familiar with.
-4. Switched to Power Query for the 'T' of the ETL (Extract, Transform, Load) pipeline.
+4. Switched to Power Query for the ETL (Extract, Transform, Load) processing.
 The data needed to be  filtered, grouped, and structured to be much less than 9M rows and be in a sensible format for visualization.

 ## Phase 2: Transforming the Data
-1. Using the GUI elements and M Code, I began filtering down the dataset.
+1. Using the GUI elements and M Code, I began filtering down the dataset in Power Query.
 2. As a best practice, I referenced the base data in a new query (Remember, I need to explore other typologies later).
 3. I filtered the data for "Cash Deposit" transactions using the `Payment_type` feature in the dataset as this is the most common method smurfers use to hide their tracks.
 ```